Edited on October 7th, 2020

 The presence of several of the signs and symptoms listed above may indicate a severe drinking problem that needs to be addressed immediately.

-Consequences of Living with an Alcoholic Wife or Husband
+What Are the Effects of Living with an Alcoholic Spouse?

 Unfortunately, many husbands or wives choose to do nothing, even after they realize their spouse has a drinking problem.
 Although it may seem like a strange thing to do, many people do nothing because they are in denial, they are afraid of approaching the alcoholic, or they don’t know where to turn for help.

-If you have a spouse with a drinking problem and you choose to do nothing about it, you and your family will likely suffer the consequences.
+If you have a spouse with a drinking problem and you choose to do nothing about it, you and your family will likely suffer the consequences of alcoholic behavior in marriage.
 It should be no surprise that continuing to live with an alcoholic wife or husband will have many negative effects on both you and your children.

 If your spouse is an alcoholic, you may suffer some of the following negative effects as a result: